bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * https://dev.twtxt.net/doc/metadataextension.html#url
 * Represent a single meta-feed with multiple alternative URLs
-* A feed could have reciprocal mirrors (see #mirroring)
+* A feed could have reciprocal mirrors (see #mirroring )
 * Introduce a new metadata field to mark which ones are considered master copies (which ones do the author usually push to at the same time) and which are considered replicas (and what is the maximum allowed time lag before declaring each as dead).
-Failover might also consider #poll_frequency and the monotonic timestamp in #signed_feeds.
+Failover might also consider #poll_frequency #poll_quota and the monotonic timestamp in #signed_feeds.
 * They should be signed with the same key
 * Resolve HTTP 301 redirects and memorize new target implicitly
 * If somebody follows one of the account URLs, they should follow all of them together
-* If access is lost to some of them (either write-access or read as well), the meta-feed could still live on, the live mirrors should delist the dead mirrors and the followers should unfollow the dead mirrors eventually.
+* If access is lost to some of them (either write-access or read as well), the meta-feed could still live on, the live mirrors should delist the dead mirrors and followers should unfollow the dead mirrors eventually.

+### Mirroring

+* Option to publicly follow a user in a way so that we also republish their #signed_feed
+* A feed would also list within its metadata those who mirror it
+* May also list the usually observed lag or the most recent update of each
+* Can be used when the origin is down, slow, in a load balanced fashion or if nearing its #poll_quota
+* Enables those on the same host or LAN to share feeds to lower costs
+* Reshare a feed with greater accessibility for #cors_avoidance - i.e., with CORS headers or CSS encapsulation as a workaround

+### Feed deletion

+* A new metadata field should signal a grace period
+* The user should have an option to discontinue all of their publishing activities, deleting all of their former posts
+* Should propagate to all of #backup_accounts #mirroring #threads #indexing #forums #forum_federation #instance_federation
+* Could possibly include a dead man's switch, such as assume #feed_deletion on the remote side after 366 days of inactivity
+* Consider whether all comments could have #expiration by default, such as 30 days

 ### Signed feed